In this article:

 - Open the JAMS Client.
 The license should be recognized.
 If problems persist, contact support.

 How to check the status of the JAMS License

-License information is available through the JAMS GUI.
+License information is available through the JAMS Client.
 To check the status of the JAMS license, follow the steps outlined below.

 - In the JAMS Client, select the appropriate server.
 Users with a single server may skip this step.

-- Click on the About button on the ribbon bar, then select JAMS Server from the drop-down list.
+- Click the About button on the ribbon bar, and then select JAMS Server from the drop-down list.

-- From the About JAMS Server dialog that appears, select the Status tab.
+- From the About JAMS Server dialog, select the Status tab.

-The Status tab shows the active license ID number, license validity, Agent and Job limits, the support date, and the expiration date.
+The Status tab shows the active license ID number, license validity, Agent and Job limits, and the expiration date.
 If a failover is configured, additional information about the failover environment will be shown.

 The License ID is the identification number for the license.